Manish041998/KQL---Threat-Hunting/Powershell_detection_rule.md

 # Suspicious PowerShell Activity Detection Rule for Microsoft Sentinel

-This repository contains a KQL (Kusto Query Language) query and instructions for setting up an **Analytics Rule** in Microsoft Sentinel to detect suspicious PowerShell activity.
+KQL (Kusto Query Language) query and instructions for setting up an **Analytics Rule** in Microsoft Sentinel to detect suspicious PowerShell activity.
 The rule is designed to identify high-risk PowerShell command executions, such as those involving remote sessions, execution policy bypass, or suspicious command patterns.

 ---